-1 Create a new page.
+- 1 Create a new page.
 Determine the page identification (durki value).
-You can do this from either the author or user sides:

-- To do this from the author side, move your cursor over a link to the page containing the keywords brick(s) and find the line containing durki= in the browser status bar (bottom of browser). - From the user side, look at the URL in the Location or Address field of your browser.
+To do this from the author side, move your cursor over a link to the page containing the keywords brick(s) and find the line containing durki= in the browser status bar (bottom of browser).
+Or, from the user side, look at the URL in the Location or Address field of your browser.
 The durki value is the numeral located directly after the = sign.
-Copy or write down the durki value. - 2 Click the -insert- pull-down menu. - 3 Select keywords from the menu.

-4 The insert keywords dialog box will appear (Figure 40).

-5 In the url input field, enter the URL to which you want to send the users if they search for the specified keywords.

-6 Enter the keywords in the keywords input field.
+Copy or write down the durki value. - 2 Click the -insert- pull-down menu. - 3 Select keywords from the menu. - 4 The insert keywords dialog box will appear. - 5 Enter the URL to which you want the users to be redirected in the url input field. - 6 Enter the keywords in the keywords input field.
 These words will be compared against the user's search parameter for a match.
-If a match is found, the user will be redirected to the specified URL.

-7 Click the ok button to insert the brick.

-8 Repeat steps above for each additional keywords brick. (optional)
+If a match is found, the user will be re-directed to the specified URL. - 7 Click the ok button to insert the brick. - 8 Repeat steps above for each additional keywords brick. (optional)